publishpress/PublishPress-Future/readme.txt

 = [3.1.5] - UNRELEASED =

 * FIXED: Fix array_map(): Argument must be of type array, string given, #606;
+* FIXED: Remove broken and invalid setting to use classic metabox, #604;

 = [3.1.4] - 13 Dec, 2023 =